 Road traffic accidents * are the most common of accidents and when it comes to personal injury claims *, the most common on claims for compensation.
-Road traffic accidents * can occur in a number of ways – car accidents, bus accidents, motorbike accidents, bicycle accidents, etc. * The most common of these being car accidents *, while most car accident injury claims * are relating to injuries sustained as a result of the accident, not all car accidents end in injury.
-What do you do if you are involved in a car accident * but you haven’t sustained any injuries, but your car was damaged as a result.
+Road traffic accidents * can occur in a number of ways – car accidents, bus accidents, motorbike accidents, bicycle accidents, * etc. What do you do if you are involved in an accident * where you haven’t sustained any injuries, but your car was damaged as a result.
 The damages to your car are called Material Damages.
-Below is a guide to material damage claims for those who have been involved in a car accident.
+Below is a guide to material damage claims for those who have been involved in an accident.

-What can I do if my car is damaged in a car accident but I suffer no personal injury *?
+What can I do if my vehicle is damaged but I suffer no personal injury *?

 In cases where the accident is caused by another individual than the other person’s insurance company will be responsible for the damage.
-Immediately following a car accident where your car has been damaged, you should call the Gardaí and report the accident.
+Immediately following a collision where your car has been damaged, you should call the Gardaí and report the accident.
 A Garda may attend the scene of the accident, depending on the severity of the crash etc.

-Following you have reported this to the Gardaí, it is important that you take note and record any important information at the scene of the car accident:
+Following you have reported this to the Gardaí, it is important that you take note and record any important information at the scene: